Roman roads: Other curatores

 Special curatores for a term seem to have been appointed on occasion, even after the institution of the permanent magistrates bearing that title.
 The emperors who succeeded Augustus exercised a vigilant control over the condition of the public highways.
 Their names occur frequently in the inscriptions to restorers of roads and bridges.
 Thus, Vespasian, Titus, Domitian, Trajan, and Septimius Severus were commemorated in this capacity at Emérita.
-The Itinerary of Antoninus (which was probably a work of much earlier date and republished in an improved and enlarged form under one of the Antonine emperors) remains as standing evidence of the minute care which was bestowed on the service of the public roads.
+The Itinerary of Antoninus (which was probably a work of much earlier date and republished in an improved and enlarged form under one of the Antonine emperors) remains as standing evidence of the minute care which was bestowed on the service of the public.

 Construction and engineering

 Ancient Rome boasted impressive technological feats, using many advances that were lost during the Middle Ages.
 Some of these accomplishments would not be rivaled in Europe until the Modern Age.
 Many practical Roman innovations were adopted from earlier designs.
 Some of the common, earlier designs incorporated arches.